dudung/physics-tutorial-pdf/src/README.md

 ## 01-oct-2022
 + `0843` Rename this repository from physics-tutorial-pdf to simple-web-server.<br>
 + `0844` Set temporary purpose still to provide physics tutorial with help of Go.<br>
-+ `0848` Read https://tutorialedge.net/golang/creating-simple-web-server-with-golang/ from Elliot Forbes for building a simple web server.
++ `0848` Read [article from Elliot Forbes](https://tutorialedge.net/golang/creating-simple-web-server-with-golang/) for building a simple web server.

 ## 26-sep-2022
 + `1157` Finish install Go from https://go.dev/doc/install for go1.19.1.windows-amd64.msi (135 MB).<br>